thekabal/tki/docs/developer-guide.md

   order ($pdo_db, $db, $langvars, $config, others).
 - Anywhere you are unconditionally including a class file, use require_once().
 Anywhere you are conditionally including a class file, use include_once().
+- All PDO calls with bindParam/bindValue must use PDO datatype constants (Like PDO::PARAM_INT/PDO::PARAM_STR)
 - Never use global variables.